SeoBuAs/CIFAR-10-federated-learning/README.md

     <td><img src="./image/Results_in_competition.png" alt="Image 1" width="900px" /></td>
   </tr>
 </table>
 Our result is from Team 1 in Class A. The accuracy was the second highest, and the training time was significantly lower—about 14 minutes and 20 seconds less—than that of the top-ranked team.
 In terms of training time, it was also the second shortest.
 Although the model size is relatively large, its training and prediction times demonstrated a satisfactory performance.
+For FedAvg, there is a rule that everyone must use it identically, so we couldn't modify it.

 ## Our Pipeline
 <table>